jaidev-jayakumar/jdsnotes/README.md

 - Review Next.js 14 docs for App Router specifics
 - Tailwind CSS docs for styling questions

+## 📄 License

+MIT License - feel free to use this project as a template for your own portfolio.
+If you do use it, I'd love to see what you build!
+Tag me [@jaidev_01](https://x.com/jaidev_01) or drop a link.

 ---

 **Built with ❤️ using Next.js and Tailwind CSS**